openstack/mistral/doc/source/quickstart.rst

         task2:
           action: std.echo output="Done"

-This is a simple workflow iterates through the given list of names in its first task (using "with-items") and stores them as a task result (using echo action) and then stores word "Done" as a result of the second task.
+This simple workflow iterates through the given list of names in its first task (using "with-items"), stores them as a task result (using echo action) and then stores the word "Done" as a result of the second task.

 Create Workflow Object
 ----------------------